checkout/checkout-magento2-plugin/README.md

 The Checkout.com extension for Magento 2 supports VISA, Mastercard, American Express, Discover, Diners Club, JCB, in addition to the Alternative Payment options described above.

 ## Compatibility
-The Checkout.com extension for Magento 2 is compatible with Magento 2.2.0 to 2.3.x.
+The Checkout.com extension for Magento 2 is compatible with Magento 2.2.0 and above.
 The introduction of the Instant Purchase feature breaks compatibility with the Magento 2.1.x series.
 In order to use this extension, you have to be at least on Magento 2.2.0.
 If you are willing to use the Checkout.com Magento 2 extension on Magento 2.1.x, please use [Checkout.com Magento 2 version 1.0.51](https://github.com/checkout/checkout-magento2-plugin/tree/classic-1.0.51 "Checkout.com Magento 2 version 1.0.51")

 ## Features